 Example of Empathy in SERVQUAL Model

 For example, a customer contacts a telecommunications company’s customer service department to report an issue with their internet connection.
-The customer explains that they are working from home and urgently need a stable internet connection to complete an important project.
+The customer reports that they are working from home and urgently require a reliable internet connection to complete an important project.
 The customer service representative, demonstrating empathy, responds with understanding and concern for the customer’s situation.

 Instead of simply acknowledging the issue and providing generic troubleshooting steps, the representative actively listens to the customer’s concerns and expresses empathy for the inconvenience caused by the internet outage.
-They reassure the customer that they understand the importance of reliable internet access, especially for remote work, and assure them that resolving the issue is a top priority.
+They reassure the customer that they understand the importance of reliable internet access, particularly for remote work, and that resolving the issue is a top priority.

 The representative goes a step further by offering personalized assistance tailored to the customer’s needs.
 They provide detailed guidance on troubleshooting steps specific to the customer’s internet setup and offer to escalate the issue to technical support for further investigation.
 Additionally, they proactively follow up with the customer to ensure the problem is fully resolved and offer compensation for any inconvenience caused.